jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-04-19:41:57/index.md

 ---
-title: Problem in the Tryst
+title: What is the issue ?
 slug: 2023-03-04-19:41:57
 date: 2023-03-04 19:41 UTC+05:30
 status: published